 Floral in character, with earth, licorice, black raspberries added to the mix, the wine is medium bodied, fresh and forward, with a sweet, red cherry filled finish.

 Freshly picked strawberries, chocolate and black cherry jam aromas spring forth.
 Coupled with silky, soft textures, the deeply colored wine leaves a smooth, fresh, cherry-filled impression.
-Blended from 95% Merlot and 5% Cabernet Franc, the wine reached 13% alcohol.
+Blended from 95% Merlot and 5% Cabernet Franc, the wine reached 13% ABV.
 89-91 Pts

 Silky smooth textures, elegant stylings, medium bodied and showing a sweet, fresh, cherry core of fruit, with floral and earthy accents.
 This will drink well young, and it should age and improve too.